microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM service/Readme.md

 As an added challenge, go to [this repo](https://github.com/microsoft/dicom-ohif) and follow the instructions to set up an [Open Health Imaging Foundation DICOM viewer](https://ohif.org/) for your DICOM service.

-Once you have configured the DICOM viewer, you can experiment with viewing the three DICOM instance files (.dcm) that you downloaded earlier.
+Once you have configured the DICOM viewer, you can experiment with viewing the three DICOM instance files (.dcm) that you downloaded earlier in this challenge.

 ## What does success look like for Challenge-08?
 + Provison and configure DICOM service for ingestion and storage of DICOM studies.